 I don’t think marriage was ever meant to fulfill all of our needs.
 Even in the best of relationships, there may be times when you’re bored, lonely, worried, or ashamed.
 Maybe you’ll catch your partner at a good moment, and he or she will be able to assure you.
 Maybe you won’t.
 Rather than being a “half person” who is being “completed” by your partner, strive to be your own “full person.”
 That might mean learning some things you can do for yourself outside of your relationship.

 6. Take Divorce Off the Table—At Least for Now

 You might be feeling little hope for your relationship right now.
 One or both of you may come to marriage counseling as the final attempt to save your relationship.
 Don’t worry—that’s common.
 But consider this: It is very difficult to instill hope for the relationship when the death of the it is constantly looming.

 The question isn’t whether you’re committed for life, but whether you can both commit to working hard right now.
 Can you commit to working hard on your relationship by taking permanent separation off the table for the time being?
 There’s always time to divorce, but there may not always be time to work on your marriage.
 If you make the effort of investing time and money, give it all you can.

-© Copyright 2010 by Julia Flood, LCSW, New Start Therapy, therapist in San Francisco, California.
+© Copyright 2010 by Julia Flood, LCSW, New Start Therapy.
 All Rights Reserved.
 Permission to publish granted to GoodTherapy.org.

 The preceding article was solely written by the author named above.
 Any views and opinions expressed are not necessarily shared by GoodTherapy.org.
 Questions or concerns about the preceding article can be directed to the author or posted as a comment below.